Effective Workouts: Training Tips to Get Results

 Start slowly and give your body time to adjust to new training stress.

-Many think that women should train differently than men, but this is actually a misconception.
-Men and women both burn fat by building and maintaining muscle mass.
+It is true that men and women are physiologically similar in that both burn fat by building and maintaining muscle mass.
 The main difference is that women don’t tire as easily(3) and recover faster than men.
 This is partially because women have less body mass, which means their muscles can be supplied with oxygen more efficiently.
-According to one study, estrogen may have protective effects on skeletal muscle.(4) This speeds recovery.
+According to one study, estrogen may have protective effects on skeletal muscle and may therefore shorten necessary recovery time.

 Good to know: